rvbug/NLP/README.md

 `learning path to be added - image`
 `add basics of arrays and matrix from Notion notes`
 `section on input shape of each of the architecture covered here`
+`code section should have all py file or ipynb file or maybe dagshub?`

 <details>
   <summary><mark><font color=darkred>Learning Path</font></mark></summary>